Last updated September 24, 2020

 We’re hearing good things from our local friends who are living in and traveling around Russia, but right now there are limitations about foreigners crossing borders and entering the country.
-Officials unexpectedly announced this week that airports and flights will re-open over the next 2-3 weeks.
-We expect that schools will be back in session at the start of the school year in September — we’re anxiously awaiting official updates about a few things for this country.
+Airports opened recently and Russian consulates in the US began processing visas in August after being closed for months.
+Schools are back in session as of September and locals are returning to riding the metro, attending the theater, and visiting favorite tourist destinations.
+We’re anxiously awaiting official updates about a few things for this country for our Spring 2021 semester.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Russia again (it’s stuff you’re going to want to know).
 Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

-Starting 1, August 2020, the Russian Federation will start allowing entry to nationals and residents of Tanzania, Turkey, and the United Kingdom.
-Travelers from these approved countries will need to travel with proof of a negative COVID-19 test (issued 72 hours before arrival).
+Since 1, August 2020, the Russian Federation started allowing entry to nationals and residents of some countries (though not including the US)..
+Travelers from these approved countries will need to arrive with proof of a negative COVID-19 test (issued no more than 72 hours before arrival).
 We’re hoping to see more and more countries added to Russia’s list of travelers, or see the nation roll out a “test-upon-arrival” strategy which would allow more travelers.

 Since March, Russia has had some pretty tight border restrictions that are currently still in place, but are loosening up with announcements like this.
 There are a few hopeful glimmers regarding some more flights opening up which we’re watching for, but right now, most foreigners aren’t allowed in.